-In a recent survey of investor attitudes (reported on here), “Canadian investors are more influenced by soft issues such as their relationship with their investment advisor than by hard-core financial factors such as portfolio performance.”
+In a recent survey of investor attitudes (the web page with this article has disappeared since the time of writing), “Canadian investors are more influenced by soft issues such as their relationship with their investment advisor than by hard-core financial factors such as portfolio performance.”

 It’s amusing to see portfolio performance described as just one of the “hard-core financial factors.”
 Portfolio returns should be the main concern of an investor.
 Instead, “investors are desperate for relationships with investment advisors that help them feel more comfortable.”